PowerLoom/docs/docs/build-with-powerloom/devnet/Glossary.md

 Remote Procedure Calls (RPCs), allow a program to request a service from another program on a different computer in a network.
 In the blockchain, an RPC node lets users and applications interact with the blockchain without needing to know network details.

-Extracting data from the blockchain state and generating the snapshot can be a complex task.
-The RPC Helper, defined in utils/rpc.py, has many helper functions to make this process easier.
+Extracting data from the blockchain state and generating the snapshot can be complex.
+The RPC Helper, has many helper functions to make this process easier.
 It handles all the retry and caching logic so developers can focus on efficiently building their use cases.

 ### Prost Chain

 The "Prost Chain" refers to the foundational blockchain infrastructure the Powerloom Network utilizes, serving as the anchor chain for storing proofs.
+The Prost Chain also coordinates activity between different categories of peers on the network.
+For, e.g., it coordinates consensus between snapshots to finalize snapshots per epoch; it also acts as the distribution point for releasing epochs.

 ### Protocol State (on Prost Chain)